Bulgaria Air: Charter flights

 Bulgaria Air performs charter flights for over 60 leading tour operators, air transport brokers, airlines, and other companies of the aviation and tourist industries.
 During the summer season, the airline mainly operates flights from Burgas and Varna airports to destinations in Germany, Israel, Lebanon, and Poland.
-In addition, the company operates charter flights from Sofia Airport to popular holiday destinations in Egypt, Greece, Italy, Spain, Tunisia, and Turkey.
+In addition, the company operates charter flights from Sofia Airport to popular holiday destinations in Egypt, Greece, Italy, Mauritius, Spain, Tunisia, and Turkey.